Bob Fass, ’60s counterculture curator and radio pioneer, dies at 87

 Robert Morton Fass, whose father was an accountant, was born in Brooklyn on June 29, 1933.
 He grew up pretending to be an announcer on a microphone he built with his Erector set.
 He was the morning announcer over his high school intercom system.
 But after a stint in the Army and his graduation in 1955 from Syracuse University, he studied acting and won parts in off-Broadway productions.

-He had a small role in Bertolt Brecht’s “The Threepenny Opera” starring Lotte Lenya when he started volunteering at WBAI, reading stories on the literary programs of the FM station, which featured programs such as “Existentialism for Young People.”
+He had a small role in Bertolt Brecht’s “The Threepenny Opera” starring Lotte Lenya when he started volunteering at WBAI, reading stories on the literary programs of the FM station, which featured shows such as “Existentialism for Young People.”

 In 1963, Mr. Fass earned a staff announcer job for $80 a week, which was more than his acting and backstage roles paid.
 He sought permission to keep the station on after its usual 1 a.m. sign-off, and “Radio Unnameable” was born.